I’m like a king talking insanely to sound like Don’s show. I wish everyone nothing but riches, but fear strikes. Everything starts with a dream.

 Teddy bears guarded the basement.
 Their army hats almost looked cute.
 There must’ve been at least thirty of them.
 Some of them held sharp knives.
 They were small, but very much alive with dead eyes.
 They had angry and skeptical faces.
 I looked at their tiny claws and sharp teeth.
 The stuffed bears had no pupils in their dull eyes, but they moved and they talked.
 “Greetings,” said the teddy bears, “welcome to the dungeon.”
 They were serious.

 They spoke foreign and turned their heads away.
 The teddy bears were guarding the bastard-king, who was partially naked and moaning whilst fucking Vivian Ecstasy on the love seat.
-“Long live the king,” the smallest teddy bear said, stroking his fake bear fur and grinning with really sharp teeth.
+“Long live the king,” said a small cocaine bear, stroking his fake bear fur and grinning with sharp bad teeth.
 The teddy bears were guarding the bastard-king, who was nude, moaning amid fucking Vivian Ecstasy on the velvet sofa.
 “Long live the king,” he repeated.
 He didn’t look happy.
 He had a bottle of Aleve in one furry hand.
 The bear took a pawful of pills and fell asleep.

 Richard pushed Vivian to the side of the love seat.
 He wiped off a bead of sweat from his forehead.
 There was a black eye patch covering his right eye, scruffy stubble on his upper lip and chin.
 The king-dude was a radio pirate, ragged, rude, gruff, unlikeable.
 After sitting upright, Richard Weber snorted a bit, fixed his patch, then the pirate spoke in a deep, raspy voice.
 “Daniel…” he said, because the king spoke to me using the slave name given to Ottis.
 He had mistaken me for Ottis.
 He was new to the job.
 But I couldn’t tell if the bastard-king pirate was using a suck-ass impersonator’s voice or if it was the dude’s authentic voice.
 “I am thy sick gleek cometh true.
 Thou art wrong to believeth this is a fartuous tryppe.
 But Daniel, doth thee knoweth wherefore thou art h’re?”